-I am a historian of modern Germany - officially Professor of German Historical Studies.
+I am a historian of modern Germany.
 I grew up in New York, and studied in Montreal and at King's College Cambridge before coming to Liverpool.
-I have held fellowships and visiting professorships in Britain (King's College Cambridge), the United States (US Holocaust Memorial Museum Center for Advanced Holocaust Studies), and Germany (Free University Berlin, Max-Planck-Institut fuer Geschichtswissenschaft Goettingen, University of Bochum, Herzog-August Bibliothek Wolfenbüttel), and South Korea (Sogang University, Seoul).
+I have held fellowships and visiting professorships in Britain (King's College Cambridge), the United States (US Holocaust Memorial Museum Center for Advanced Holocaust Studies), Germany (Free University Berlin, Max-Planck-Institut für Geschichtswissenschaft Göttingen, University of Bochum, Herzog-August Bibliothek Wolfenbüttel), and South Korea (Sogang University, Seoul).
 I retired from my post at the University of Liverpool in 2021, but I remain active in personal research, funded projects and public engagement, and in supporting colleagues and PhD students.

 - International Research Fellow (Critical Global Studies Institute, Sogang University, Seoul, 2020)